yuanming-hu/fc4/README.md

 **Change log:**
- - April 15, 2018: Started preparing for code release.
+- April 25, 2018: **Released network definition scripts and training instructions**.
 TODO:
    - Upgrade `python` version from `2.7` to `3.5+`. **Please use python 2.7 for now.**
-   - Upgrade `tensorflow` version from `1.1` to `1.7`
+   - Remove internal project code and release all the other scripts.
-   - Remove internal project code
+   - Retrain on datasets to get a tensorflow `1.7` compatible pretrained model.
-   - Retrain on datasets to get a tensorflow `1.7` compatible model
+- April 15, 2018: Started preparing for code release.

 <img src="web/images/teaser.png">